0xsisyfos/PredictionMarket/README.md

 **2. connectMetaMask**

 This function connects the dApp to the MetaMask wallet, initializes the provider, signer, and manages network switching.
+Note that you can also use the [MetaMask SDK](https://docs.metamask.io/wallet/how-to/use-sdk/javascript/pure-js/)

 ```javascript
 async function connectMetaMask() {